hackclub/thwomp/README.md

 - SSL is terminated at the LB/proxy (e.g. this Nginx server doesn't need to handle SSL)

-### How to use it:
+### How to use it

 1. Deploy this

    For HCB, we use Coolify.
-We give it a dedicated server and port map `80:80`
-2. Remove all existing servers from load balancer
-3. Add this server to load balancer.
-This should be the only server.
+We have it deployed on all the same servers as HCB and port mapped to `81:80` (81 on host, 80 in container).

+   Here's why:
+   - Instead of adding/removing servers from the LB, we can simply switch the target port that the LB sends traffic to.
+   - By switching the target port to 81, it means that all target servers in the LB must respond on port 81, and thus Thwomp must be running on all servers.
+2. Go to the load balance and update the service to target port 81 instead of 80.
-4. Your users get thwomp'ed with a maintenance mode page!
+3. Your users get thwomp'ed with a maintenance mode page!